maartenl/Land-of-Karchan/client/models/readme.txt

 Created a standard cupboard, contained of a couple of cubes.

+Dimensions: w x b x h    2 x 6 x 7.5

 cupboard_open.blend

 Derived from cupboard.blend but with a cutout on the back.

-Dimensions: w x b x h    4 x 6 x 3.5, seat is less than 0.5 thick.

 xxxx.combined.blend